Omnitruncated polyhedron

 In geometry, an omnitruncated polyhedron is a truncated quasiregular polyhedron.
 When they are alternated, they produce the snub polyhedra.

-All omnitruncated polyhedra are zonohedra.
+All omnitruncated polyhedra are considered as zonohedra.
 They have Wythoff symbol p q r | and vertex figures as 2p.2q.2r.

-More generally an omnitruncated polyhedron is a bevel operator in Conway polyhedron notation.
+More generally, an omnitruncated polyhedron is a bevel operator in Conway polyhedron notation.

 List of convex omnitruncated polyhedra

 There are three convex forms.
-They can be seen as red faces of one regular polyhedron, yellow or green faces of the dual polyhedron, and blue faces at the truncated vertices of the quasiregular polyhedron.
+These forms can be seen as red faces of one regular polyhedron, yellow or green faces of the dual polyhedron, and blue faces at the truncated vertices of the quasiregular polyhedron.

 List of nonconvex omnitruncated polyhedra

 There are 5 nonconvex uniform omnitruncated polyhedra.

 Other even-sided nonconvex polyhedra

 There are 8 nonconvex forms with mixed Wythoff symbols p q (r s) |, and bow-tie shaped vertex figures, 2p.2q.-2q.-2p.
-They are not true omnitruncated polyhedra: the true omnitruncates p q r | or p q s | have coinciding 2r-gonal or 2s-gonal faces respectively that must be removed to form a proper polyhedron.
+They are not true omnitruncated polyhedra.
+Instead, the true omnitruncates p q r | or p q s | have coinciding 2r-gonal or 2s-gonal faces that must be removed respectively to form a proper polyhedron.
 All these polyhedra are one-sided, i.e. non-orientable.
 The p q r | degenerate Wythoff symbols are listed first, followed by the actual mixed Wythoff symbols.